Trinity I: Self-Consistently Modeling the Dark Matter Halo-Galaxy-Supermassive Black Hole Connection from $z=0-10$: Caveats and Future directions for empirical modeling of the halo--galaxy--SMBH connection

 \subsection{Bright quasars at $5.7<z<6.5$ below $M_\bullet = 10^8 M_\odot$}

 As described in \S\ref{sss:smbh_data}, we applied a Poisson prior on the number of high-redshift bright quasars with masses below $M_\bullet = 10^8 M_\odot$.
 This is motivated by the fact that few such objects are found in real observations.
-Our best-fitting model predicts that only $\sim 8\%$ of the bright quasars are powered by low mass ($M_\bullet < 10^8 M_\odot$) black holes between $5.7<z<6.5$, but still predicts $\sim35$ such objects in the observable Universe, in contrast to current observations.
-By checking the intrinsic and observed BHMFs of these bright quasars produced by \textsc{Trinity}, we found that most of these objects have intrinsically high black hole masses but have lower observed masses due to the random scatter in virial estimates (see \S\ref{sss:smbh_data}).
+However, our best-fitting model still predicts $\sim3.5$ such objects in the same area as covered by SDSS, in contrast to current observations.
+By checking the intrinsic and observed BHMFs of bright quasars produced by \textsc{Trinity}, we found that most of these objects have intrinsically high black hole masses but have lower observed masses due to the random scatter in virial estimates (see \S\ref{sss:smbh_data}).
 Therefore, even if there are no intrinsically low-mass bright quasars at $z\gtrsim 6$, some should still exist in the observed sample.

-One potential reason for this discrepancy could be our model assumptions.
-In \textsc{Trinity}, SMBHs with different \mbh{} at fixed \mpeak{} are assumed to have the same Eddington ratio distribution.
-However, in the real Universe, it is unclear if less massive SMBHs (that are more likely to be downscattered below $M_\bullet = 10^8 M_\odot$) could be less active, and thus less likely to enter the observed sample.
-In other words, the statistical nature of \textsc{Trinity} may not be able to fully capture the differential evolution of different SMBHs.
-This limitation will be alleviated by a future version of \textsc{Trinity} that is coupled with the \textsc{UniverseMachine}, where \emph{individual objects} are traced across snapshots, and no fixed correlation between BHAR and SMBH mass needs to be assumed.